Pylons/pyramid/docs/narr/hybrid.rst

 This explanation requires a little "inside baseball" knowledge of how :mod:`repoze.bfg` works.  :mod:`repoze.bfg` uses the :term:`Zope Component Architecture` under the hood to dispatch a request to a :term:`view`.
-In Zope Component Architecture-speak, a view is an "multi adapter" registered for a :term:`context` type and a :term:`request` type as well as a particular :term:`view name`.
+In Zope Component Architecture-speak, a view is a "multi adapter" registered for a :term:`context` type and a :term:`request` type as well as a particular :term:`view name`.
 When a request is generated and a context is found by the :mod:`repoze.bfg`